runlevel5/barebone-kubernetes-on-alpine-the-hard-way/README.md

 # Climb the Alpine with Kubernetes The Hard Way

-This tutorial walks you through setting up Kubernetes the hard way.
+This tutorial walks you through setting up Kubernetes the hard way on a bare-metal server running Alpine Linux.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

-Kubernetes on Alpine Linux The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster on Alpine Linux.
+Kubernetes on bare-metal Alpine Linux The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster on Alpine Linux.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!